LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * The dividing line between which decisions should use the RPIP process versus the VOP framework may be unavoidably blurry.
 The following general recommendations are made:
   * If a proposal can reasonably predicted to be unique, it is RECOMMENDED to use the RPIP process.
   * If a proposal is the first of its type or class, and it is not anticipated to repeat frequently or regularly it is RECOMMENDED to use the RPIP process.
-  * If a proposal is not the first of its type or class, or if it is anticipated to repeat frequently or regularly it is RECOMMENDED to use the VOP framework.
+  * If a proposal is not unique or is expected to occur frequently, the VOP framework is RECOMMENDED.
 * The VOP framework SHOULD be used for anything that fits the definition of a voted operational process.
   * If an RPIP specifies a process that could reasonably fit within the VOP framework, without adhering to the VOP framework, it MUST include a detailed rationale as to why adhering to the VOP framework is not preferable.